 Whether you put your own trip together or go out with a group, bicycling across Arizona allows for a unique and sustainable trip that will be full of local culture and natural beauty.

-Arizona is among the top 10 bike-friendly states and is home to nine official Bicycle Friendly communities as designated by the League of American Bicyclists where visitors and residents alike can ride year round.
-Add some Slime to your tires in case you run over any cactus needles and you will be good to go!
-Those Arizona cities that have been recognized are Chandler, Cottonwood, Flagstaff, Gilbert, Mesa, Scottsdale, Sedona, Tempe, and Tucson/East Pima, proving that Arizona is home to great biking on and off the road!
+Arizona is among the top bike-friendly states and is home to ten official Bicycle Friendly communities as designated by the League of American Bicyclists where visitors and residents alike can ride year round.
+Those Arizona cities that have been recognized are Chandler, Cottonwood, Flagstaff, Mesa, Phoenix, Scottsdale, Sedona, Tempe, and Tucson/East Pima, proving that Arizona is home to great biking on and off the road!